 Insurable earnings - Each reporting period, employers must calculate their insurable earnings.
 Insurable earnings are gross earnings at or below the annual ceiling.
 The ceiling is indexed each year to the Average Industrial Wage.

-Classification Units (CUs) - Employers are classified in one or more CU(s) that best describe their business activity.
-Employers must report premiums and claims under their respective CU(s).
+Classification code - Employers are classified in one or more classification code that best describes their business activity, see 14-01-01, The Classification Structure.
+Employers must report premiums and claims under their respective classification codes.

 Reporting periods - A reporting period is the period of time for which an employer calculates and pays a premium.
 The length of an employer’s reporting period depends on the employer’s premium frequency.
 It may be one month, one quarter, or one year.